MrSaighnal/GSR-Google-Slides-RAT/README.md

 ## Attack Workflow
 ![GSR - Google Slides RAT](https://github.com/MrSaighnal/GSR-Google-Slides-RAT/assets/47419260/38d191ab-27d4-44d3-96cc-09f073bc63bf)

+## How it works
+GSR consists of two main components:
+- the agent
+- the server

+The agent is the component that needs to be deployed on the target PC.
+It's entirely written in Python and can be weaponized with the help of auto-py-to-exe.

+The server allows for comfortable command control, interfacing directly with Google's services.

 ## Disclaimer and notes
 Google Slides RAT has been made in Italy with ❤️<p>
 I take no responsibility for the use that will be made of it.<p>